 Having an everyday pair of shades you can count on is one less thing you have to think about when you’re on the go.
 The best scratch-resistant sunglasses are made with glass lenses, but you’ll be paying a premium for them.
 Fortunately, you can also find budget-friendly sunglasses with plastic lenses that are built to withstand scrapes, too.

-Polycarbonate: Thisis an excellent lightweight plastic option that’s impact-resistant and all but shatterproof (ten times more so than glass).
+- Polycarbonate: This is an excellent lightweight plastic option that’s impact-resistant and all but shatterproof (10 times more so than glass).
 Most polycarbonate options come with a special scratch-resistant coating for enhanced durability, but look for specs that boast that anti-scratch label to be sure you're getting a pair that will last.

 In addition to the lens material, you’ll also want to choose a pair of sunglasses that shield from the sun’s harmful rays.
 All of the picks below provide 100% UV protection.

-From premium designer shades to a budget-friendly pair nobody will believe you paid less than $15 for, these scratch-resistant sunglasses are built from materials that are vetted to stand up to daily use.
+From premium designer shades to budget-friendly sunglasses nobody will believe you paid less than $15 for, these are some of the best sunglasses that are built from materials which are vetted to stand up to daily use.